corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ```

 These annotations [control how Bnd will generate OSGi metadata](https://bnd.bndtools.org/chapters/230-manifest-annotations.html)
-for the "main" jar.
+for the jar.
 In practice, the plugin already tries to handle the typical cases for creating CorDapps.

 ## Package Exports

-The `cordapp-cpk2` plugin creates a Bnd `-exportcontents` command to generate the "main" jar's OSGi
+The `cordapp-cpk2` plugin creates a Bnd `-exportcontents` command to generate the jar's OSGi
 `Export-Package` header.
-By default, it will automatically add every package inside the "main" jar to this
+By default, it will automatically add every package inside the jar to this
 `-exportcontents` command.
 The assumption here is that a CorDapp will not have a complicated package structure,
 and that Corda's OSGi sandboxes will provide additional CorDapp isolation anyway.